-Study PhD in China
+Study PhD Program in China in English

 The course structure of a PhD or doctoral program in China is similar to the UK and US.
 First, you will choose a novel topic in your field and conduct a detailed research about it with the assistance of a chosen supervisor.
 Upon completion of the research, you will submit a thesis presenting significant findings.